swabhs/open-sesame/README.md

 $ python -m sesame.$MODEL --model_name sample-$MODEL --mode train
 ```

 The $MODELs are specified below.
 Training saves the best model on validation data in the directory `logs/sample-$MODEL/best-$MODEL-1.$x-model`.
+The same directory will also save a `configurations.json` containing current model configuration.
 Pre-trained models coming soon.

 If training gets interrupted, it can be restarted from the last saved checkpoint by specifying `--mode refresh`.